Skip to main content

 Aromatase Inhibitors (AIs)

 Anastrozole is a non-steroidal aromatase inhibitor that directly blocks the enzyme aromatase, which is responsible for converting testosterone into estrogen.
-While estrogen is necessary for male health, excessive levels can lead to and also contribute to the suppression of the HPG axis.
+While estrogen is necessary for male health, excessive levels can lead to adverse effects and also contribute to the suppression of the HPG axis.

 During TRT, or as the body attempts to restart its own testosterone production, there can be an increase in aromatase activity, leading to elevated estrogen levels.
 By inhibiting aromatase, Anastrozole helps to manage estrogen levels, preventing symptoms like fluid retention and gynecomastia, and potentially supporting the overall hormonal balance necessary for recalibration.
 Its use is typically reserved for individuals who exhibit symptoms of high estrogen or have consistently elevated estradiol levels during their recovery protocol.